jshank/ZoneMinderHikvisionTrigger/README.md

 # ZoneMinderFoscamHDTrigger

 I've been benchmarking ZM's software motion detection with the built in Foscam Motion detection in the camera.
 In general, I've found Foscam's own detection to be much more reliable.
 This code makes ZM use Foscam HD inbuilt HW motion detection instead of Zoneminder's SW motion detection.
+Either that, or I haven't spent enough time configuring the many parameters in ZM and testing it against various weather and lighting conditions.
+Overall, Foscams built in algorithm seems to automatically handle things much better.

 This results in lesser false positives, and also significantly reduces system load on the ZM installation.

 As of 0.1, it may have bugs.
 Please see the Wiki for more details.